 If you’re a new-grad or have just a few years of experience, then perhaps your resume should be one page.
 If you’re later in your career and have more to convey, then it’s okay for your resume to be 2 or even 3 pages long.
 It all depends on how much relevant experience you have.

 However, it’s also important to consider the setting that your resume will be reviewed in.
 If you are uploading to an applicant tracking system, which happens in the vast majority of cases, then you should be less concerned about length and more concerned about ensuring your resume includes all the pertinent details required to get it ranked highly by the system.
 There’s a good chance that your resume will never even be printed out.

-However, if you’re networking and turning your resume in on paper, then you should keep it as short as possible.
+However, if you’re networking and submitting your resume on paper, then you should keep it as short as possible.
 This is why the one page rule existed in the first place.
 Because in the past, all resumes were reviewed on paper.

 All that said, you should make every attempt to be concise and keep it as brief as possible while still conveying every pertinent detail you can.
 Just don’t crunch everything together and use tiny fonts to fit it all on one page.

 For more on this you can see the following resources:

 Bad Tip #5: “Apply Only to Hospitals”

 Many nursing career related articles and advice columns have a strong tendency to focus on hospital nursing jobs.
 This isn’t necessarily a piece of bad career advice as much as it is a bad practice among those who cover nursing career related issues and offer advice.
 This laser focus on hospital jobs tends to give candidates a one-track mindset that confines their job search to hospital jobs.

 For example, this article titled 7 Job Searching Tips for New Nurses from Marian University speaks only of landing hospital jobs.
 In this article from CNN about the difficulties that nurses are having during their job searches, every interviewee discusses their difficulty finding a hospital job.